Judge sets $5M bond for Colorado student accused of killing his dorm roommate and another person

 The bond for Nicholas Jordan, 25, had been set at $1 million after he was arrested Monday in the deaths Friday of his roommate, Samuel Knopp, 24, and Celie Rain Montgomery, 26, at the University of Colorado Colorado Springs.
 Judge Shannon Gerhart sided with prosecutors and agreed to raise it during Jordan's first court appearance.

-Jordan's lawyer, Nick Rogers, said he would wait until Jordan's next court hearing on Friday to addresss the bond amount because he has not been able to see the document outlining the evidence that led to Jordan's arrest.
+Jordan's lawyer, Nick Rogers, said he would wait until Jordan's next court hearing on Friday to address the bond amount because he had not been able to see the document outlining the evidence that led to Jordan's arrest.
 The arrest affidavit is sealed and not available to the public, although Gerhart said it can be given to Rogers.

 Rogers did not address the allegations against Jordan during Tuesday's hearing.
 He is an attorney from the state public defender’s office, which does not comment on its cases.